 \subsection{Reconstruction Framework}

-Following the generation of simulated fused data, we propose muxNet, a dual-stream reconstruction network designed to decouple entangled visual and tactile signals.
-To reduce the sim-to-real gap, muxNet is trained in two stages: large-scale pre-training on simulation data and fine-tuning on real data with physics-based augmentations.
-As shown in \cref{model}, muxNet adopts a modified ResNet34-UNet with a shared encoder and two task-specific decoders.
+Following the generation of simulated fused data, we propose MuxNet, a dual-stream reconstruction network designed to decouple visual and tactile signals from simulated fused data.
+To reduce the sim-to-real gap, MuxNet is trained in two stages: large-scale simulation pre-training and real-data fine-tuning with physics-based augmentations.
+As shown in \cref{model}, MuxNet adopts a modified ResNet34-UNet with a shared encoder and two task-specific decoders.